Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 Influenza (flu) is a very contagious viral infection that affects the air passages of the lungs.
 It causes a high fever, body aches, a cough, and other symptoms.
 It's one of the most severe and common viral illnesses of the winter season.
 Most children are ill with the flu for less than a week.
 But some children have a more serious illness and may need to be treated in the hospital.
 The flu may also lead to lung infection (pneumonia) or death.

-Because of the ongoing COVID-19 pandemic, the CDC says getting a flu vaccine is more important than ever to protect yourself and the people around you from flu.
+Because of COVID-19, the CDC says getting a flu vaccine is more important than ever to protect yourself and the people around you from flu.
+Flu vaccines and COVID-19 vaccines can be given at the same time.
+Talk with your healthcare provider about vaccines.

 What causes the flu in a child?